 - Get Rich Quick Scheme: His fondness of these drives the main plot of the show.

 - High School Hustler as the theme tune says, you gotta watch Kenan, because Kenan be scheming!
 They usually backfire in the end, unless his scheme benefits others more than him.

-- Jerk with a Heart of Gold: He's impulsive, lazy, and disobedient, but still cares out others around him, especially Kel.
+- Jerk with a Heart of Gold: He's impulsive, lazy, and mischievous, but will do good moments at the right time.

 - Sensitive Guy and Manly Man: Manly Man to Kel's Sensitive Guy.